sopra-fs24-group-25/SketchyPhone-Client/reports.md

 Xindi Liu
 - Wrote integration tests for the newly added features such as Hisotry, persistent users
 - Minor change to the DTO to cover new features

+## 13.05 - 19.05

+Victor Cruz da Silva

+- Fixed issue where getTopThree would return list of all drawings/prompts with at least one vote instead of only the top three. #133, #134